-Recently, there have also been a number of plays that deal with Native American issues that have been produced in New York.
+Recently, there have also been some plays that deal with Native American issues that have been produced in New York.
 For instance in 2015, the play “Informed Consent" premiered Off-Broadway.
 It told the story of the legal battle between the Havasupai, a Native American tribe based in the Grand Canyon, and Arizona State University.

 More recently there have been some Native American musicals written and performed but not given the green light for 42nd St.

-So why hasn't there been a major Native American production on Broadway?
-Well to be honest, the business of Broadway and audiences' lack of knowledge when it comes to Native American culture, is what prevents these stories from coming to New York.
+So why hasn't there been a significant Native American production on Broadway?
+Well, to be honest, the business of Broadway and audiences' lack of knowledge when it comes to Native American culture, is what prevents these stories from coming to New York.

 Getting original stories to sell as a play or musical on Broadway is tougher than you think.
 While "Hamilton" and "Dear Evan Hansen" certainly have been successes, they also have big money backers to support them.
 What producer is going to take a million dollar risk on a musical about Native Americans, given Broadway audience trends in 2017?
 Sadly, not many.

-The road to get a Native American musical or play on Broadway is a long tough road.
-However there is plenty that we can do to help.
+The road to get a Native American musical or play on Broadway is long and tough.
+However, there is plenty that we can do to help.

 First of all, we need to increase the level of education into Native American history.
 We also need greater education on our government's treatment of them as well.
 The more that is learned by our younger generations, the more ideas it can spark to foster material.